lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A-Crash-Course-on-the-VIPER-Architecture.md

 We do not want the ViewController to know anything about the Interactor.
 The Interactor must exist before the presenter can own it.
 The Presenter must exist before the ViewController can own it.

  The VIPER stack is assembled by a 3rd party class that knows about all of the classes in the stack and how they are connected together.
-I call this part a Connector.
+This class is called a Connector.

 A Connector is created and executed by the ViewController by overriding `awakeFromNib()`, which is called after all outlets are created.